canning1295/ContextPlus/README.md

 ## Deploying on Netlify

 Simply deploy this repository.
-Netlify runs `generate-config.js` which writes `config.js` and exposes a serverless function at `/.netlify/functions/exchange`.
+Netlify runs `generate-config.js` which writes `config.js` and exposes serverless functions:
+`/.netlify/functions/exchange` for GitHub OAuth and `/.netlify/functions/llm-proxy` for LLM API calls.

+**Note:** Browsers cannot call most LLM APIs directly because they lack the required CORS headers.
+The included `llm-proxy` function forwards requests to your provider and avoids these CORS issues.
+No keys are stored on the server – the proxy just relays your request.

 ## Usage